Xarakipi/TIL/project_animals/README.md

 * By default, Debian 10 minimal server doesn't have "sudo" and ssh access for 'root'.
 Default first user 'debian' doesn't have sudo access.

-* **If Debian 10 minimal installed without password for root you can skip this step.**
+* **If Debian 10 minimal installed without password for root you should pass both tests without errors.**

-Test ansible connection to fresh Deb10 server.
+Test 1.
+Ansible connection to fresh Deb10 server.

 ```
 $ ansible fserver1 -m ping